yuha0/applechecker/README.md

 ## Prerequisites

-* `pip install requests`

 * A gmail account if want email alert.
 (Got refused by Gmail because the app is insecure?
 [Enable 2-Step Verification](https://support.google.com/accounts/answer/185839?hl=en) and [generate an App password]() for it.
 Or follow [this instruction](https://support.google.com/accounts/answer/6010255?hl=en) to allow insecure login)

-* For SMS alert, the script uses the free service provided by [TextBelt](http://textbelt.com/), which has some limitations like "IP addresses are limited to 75 texts per day" and "Phone numbers are limited to 3 texts every 3 minutes".
-Check their page for details.

 ## Usage